jarssoft/elfwalker/README.md

-#elfwalker
+# elfwalker

-Is a simple physics simulation with AI controlled "elf" walks on the screen.
+Is a simple physics simulator where AI controlled body walks on the screen.

 ## Features

+- A simple body consist of three polygon
-- Genetic algorithm for walking
+- Genetic algorithm for making moves for walking
 - Realistic physics
 - Fractal terrain
 - OpenGL graphics